Lamismn/Kickstarter-analysis/README.md

 ## Overview:

-Analyzing kickstarter data to find trends for successful and failed plays campaigns to help a playwriter understand her chances
+Analyzing kickstarter data to find trends for successful and failed campaigns to help a playwriter understand her chances

 ### Background